HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

   ## Login Panel
    - Used inspect website source
    - Found hashes for the username and password there, used crackstation to get the actual username and password
+   - entering the username and password in the website printed the flag
   ### Flag:
      `v1t{p4ssw0rd}`

   ## Stylish Flag
    -  The `<div class="flag" hidden="">` had the pixels which when rendered display the flag.
+   -flag pixels were present in css.css
   ### Flag:
     `v1t{H1D30UT_CSS}`